Moon & the Sky

-Moon & the Sky is a song by synthpop duo Erasure.
+"Moon & the Sky" is a song by English synth-pop duo Erasure.
 Originally intended as the second single from their ninth studio album Loveboat, the album cut was remixed drastically for radio play by Jason Creasey and packaged with enough additional tracks and mixes that it could be considered an EP.
 Mute Records released the single in the UK under the title Moon & the Sky Plus, a similar tactic used for one of Erasure's previous singles ("Rain").

 The song was written by Vince Clarke and Andy Bell and is an uptempo, electronic dance track.
 In its album version the song has a harsher, more techno-influenced feel.
-Maverick Records, Erasure's U.S. record label at the time, requested the single remixes but ended up passing on the Loveboat album altogether and releasing Erasure from their contract, leaving Mute records to release the U.S. version of Loveboat in 2003.
+Maverick Records, Erasure's US record label at the time, requested the single remixes but ended up passing on the Loveboat album altogether and releasing Erasure from their contract, leaving Mute Records to release the US version of Loveboat in 2003.